KPXE-TV: Relaunch

 The channel 50 allocation remained dormant for several years.
 On July 2, 1976, Kansas City Youth for Christ, Inc., filed for a construction permit for a new channel 50 TV station, which was granted by the FCC on April 29, 1977.
-The new station signed on December 15, 1978 as KYFC, named after its owner.
+The new station signed on December 15, 1978, as KYFC, named after its owner.
 Operating as a noncommercial independent station, its lineup largely consisted of religious programming through the 1980s, however a few "family-friendly" secular shows had been added to its schedule.
 The station ran newscasts from CNN Headline News at least once a day for several years, replacing the commercials during breaks within the simulcasts with other announcements.

 Pledges to support the station declined during the 1990s.
 Station managers also grew concerned about the cost of converting to digital operations, something they were reluctant to pass on to their financial supporters.
 In 1997, the station was sold to Paxson Communications, and began to air infomercials from the Infomall TV Network (inTV) and programming from The Worship Network shortly thereafter, along with some religious programs.
 On April 28 of that year, the station also changed its call letters to KINB.
 On January 13, 1998, the station changed its callsign again, this time to KPXE; then eight months later on August 31, the station became a charter owned-and-operated station of Pax TV when that network launched.

-In 2001, KPXE entered into a joint sales agreement with NBC affiliate KSHB, as part of an agreement between Paxson Communications and three stations owned by the Cincinnati-based E. W. Scripps Company (which also involved KSHB sister stations WPTV in West Palm Beach, Florida and KJRH in Tulsa, Oklahoma).
+In 2001, KPXE entered into a joint sales agreement with NBC affiliate KSHB, as part of an agreement between Paxson Communications and three stations owned by the Cincinnati-based E. W. Scripps Company (which also involved KSHB sister stations WPTV in West Palm Beach, Florida, and KJRH in Tulsa, Oklahoma).

 Sale to Scripps and resale to Inyo

 On September 24, 2020, Scripps (owner of KSHB-TV and KMCI-TV) announced that it would purchase Ion Media for $2.65 billion, with financing from Berkshire Hathaway.
-With this purchase, Scripps will divest 23 Ion-owned stations, but no announcement has been made as to which stations that Scripps will divest as part of the move (KPXE-TV is likely to be one of the divested outlets since Scripps already owns two stations in the Kansas City market).
-The proposed divestitures will allow the merged company to fully comply with the FCC local and national ownership regulations.
-Scripps has agreed to a transaction with an unnamed buyer, who has agreed to maintain Ion affiliations for the stations.
+With this purchase, Scripps divested 23 Ion-owned stations to Inyo Broadcast Holdings, including KPXE-TV (as Scripps already owns two stations in the Kansas City market).
+The divestitures allowed the merged company to fully comply with the FCC local and national ownership regulations.
+Inyo has agreed to maintain Ion affiliations for the divested stations.